helmuthdu/algorithms-data-structures-js/docs/general-questions.md

 * What skills are needed to be a good front-end developer?
 * What role do you see yourself?
 * Explain the difference between cookies, session storage, and local storage?

+### What is progressive rendering?

+Is a technique to render the content as quickly as possible, one example is lazy loading of images.

+[[↑] Back to top](#general-questions)